Vanishing lines in chromatic homotopy theory: Horizontal vanishing lines in the homotopy fixed point spectral sequence

 The vanishing of the Tate spectral sequence (\cref{theorem:TateVanishing}) leads to the existence of strong horizontal vanishing lines in the homotopy fixed point spectral sequences of Lubin--Tate theories.

-\begin{thm} At any height $h$ and $G \subset \mathbb{G}_h$ a finite subgroup, let $H$ be a Sylow 2-subgroup of $G$.
-There is a strong horizontal vanishing line of filtration $N_{h,H}$ in the $RO(G)$-graded homotopy fixed point spectral sequence of $E_h$. \end{thm}
+\begin{thm} For any height $h$ and any finite subgroup $G \subset \mathbb{G}_h$, there is a strong horizontal vanishing line of filtration $N_{h,G}$ in the $RO(G)$-graded homotopy fixed point spectral sequence for $E_h$. \end{thm}

-We first prove the following lemma, which reduces the general case to the case when $G$ is a finite 2-subgroup of $\mathbb{G}_h$.

-\begin{lem} Let $G$ be a finite group and $H \subset G$ a $p$-Sylow subgroup.
-For a $p$-local $G$-spectrum $X$, if the $RO(H)$-graded homotopy fixed point spectral sequence of $X$ has a vanishing line $L_H$, then the $RO(G)$-graded homotopy fixed point spectral sequence of $X$ will also have $L_H$ as a vanishing line. \end{lem} \begin{proof} The restriction and transfer maps induce the following maps of spectral sequences:
+\begin{lem} Let $K$ be a finite group and $H \subset K$ a $2$-Sylow subgroup.
+For a $2$-local $K$-spectrum $X$, if the $RO(H)$-graded homotopy fixed point spectral sequence for $X$ has a vanishing line $\mathcal{L}_H$, then the $RO(K)$-graded homotopy fixed point spectral sequence for $X$ will also have $\mathcal{L}_H$ as a vanishing line. \end{lem} \begin{proof} The proof is analogous to that of \cref{lem:psylowTate}.
+The restriction and transfer maps induce the following maps of spectral sequences: